-Project planning is the process of establishing the scope and defining the objectives and steps to attain them.
-It is one of the most important of the processes that make up project management.
+Project planning is the process of defining the project scope, objectives, and steps needed to get the work done.
+It's one of the most important processes in project management.
 The output of the project planning process is a project management plan.

-A project plan, also known as a project management plan, is a document that contains a project scope and objective.
-It is most commonly represented in the form of a gantt chart to make it easy to communicate to stakeholders.
+A project plan communicates vital information—such as deadlines, assignments, and key milestones—to all project stakeholders and is integral to project success.
+It is most commonly represented in the form of a gantt chart to make it easy to ensure work stays on track.

 In addition to all of your questions about your client team and their expectations, set some time aside with your main client contact and ask them some tough questions about process, organizational politics, and general risks before creating a project plan.
 Doing so will convey that your team has the experience to handle any type of difficult personalities or situation and that you care about the success of the project from the start.

 After getting the answers you need, take some time to think about the responses in light of the project goals and how your team might approach a similar project.

 If you’re at a loss for where to start, take a look at the questions at the beginning of this chapter to outline the who, what, when, and how of the project.
 Think about the tasks outlined in the scope of work and try to come up with a project planning and management approach by creating a high-level outline.
 All you need is a calendar to check dates.